balena-os/balena-raspberrypi/README.md

-# balena-raspberrypi repository

-## Clone/Initialize the repository
+## Clone / Initialize this repository

 There are two ways of initializing this repository:
 * Clone this repository with "git clone --recursive".